-The best encouragement we can give you is to assure you that you can do it successfully too, if you just learn the core backpacking basics and gradually build up to a major trip.*****
+We were all beginners once, and the best encouragement we can give you is to assure you that you can be successful, if you just learn the core backpacking basics and gradually build up to a major trip.

 You’ll need to read all you can on the subject of backpacking.
 For beginners, the list of tasks in quite long before you ever step onto the trail.
 You’ve got to make a list of equipment to purchase or borrow, gather information on trails, plan for safety, and make certain that you have plenty of food and especially enough water to meet your hiking hydration needs.

 If possible, connect with someone who is already an experienced backpacker and take your first backpacking trip with him or her.

 Check for backpacking and hiking clubs in your area, by asking around at your local sporting goods stores, especially any that specialize in hiking and backpacking supplies.

 Don’t even think about taking a backpacking trip without a complete set of essential backpacking gear, including backpacking tent, backpack, lightweight sleeping bag, lightweight cooking stove and cookware, proper hiking or backpacking socks (including liner socks), and well-fitting and broken-in hiking boots or shoes.

 You’ll need to learn how to pack a backpack and adjust it so the weight is distributed onto your hips and off of your shoulders.